phonkee/go-xmlrpc/README.md

 # go-xmlrpc

 ##### Warning!
 This project is under heavy development!!
 go-xml rpc takes another path to provide parsing of xml.
-Instead of reflect for binding xml=>go, go-xmlrpc does code generation.
+Instead of reflect for binding xml => go, go-xmlrpc generates code for xml parsing.
-It uses etree implementation and generates code direclty for service methods.
+It uses etree implementation and generates code directly for service methods.
 Isn't that nice?
 It's safe, fast, awesome!